 Here in the Pendle Hill Bookstore, we delight in unearthing relatively obscure Quaker writings that have, until now, somehow managed to fly under our radar.
-This article highlights some of these recent finds, most of which are currently available for sale – in extremely limited quantities of one or two copies only – while supplies last.
-Click on the images/links below for more information about the specific titles.
+This article highlights some of these recent finds, most of which are currently available for sale in, please note, extremely limited quantities – one or two copies at most – while supplies last.
+Click on the images/links below for more information about the specific titles, including pricing.

 Bread, edited by Rich Barner, Wini Osta, Don Morton, Darlita Taylor, and Amelia Thomas

 Subtitled “Words and Graphics from The Pendle Hill Community, Wallingford, Pennsylvania, 1971-1972,” this is a delightful book of verse (and minimal artwork) from former Pendle Hill residents and resident staff, all presented within an uniquely-embossed burnt sienna cover.

 The Quaker Story, by Sidney Lucas

 Lucas compiled the Pendle Hill pamphlet The Quaker Message: Extracts from Quaker Writings (PHP #40) in 1948.
 A year later, he published this more substantial history of Quakerism.
 The Quaker Story makes first rate reading, and Quaker theologian Elton Trueblood has dubbed it “a competent and much needed short history of Quakerism, well designed to introduce the Quaker movement to any genuine seeker.”

 Then & Now: Quaker Essays, Historical and Contemporary, edited by Anna Brinton